 Most homeowners associations file Form 1120 with the IRS, though it involves a great deal of work.
 It also requires a ton of important information to fill out.
 There are both pros and cons to using this form.

 For instance, HOAs that file this form experience a lower tax rate (15%) for the first $50,000 of net income.
 On the downside, though, it subjects all of your association’s net income to taxation.
 That means any unused money at the end of the period gets taxed as well.
 Additionally, accomplishing this form calls for more advanced accounting knowledge.

-If you dislike Form 1120, under section 528 of the IRC, you can choose to file Form 1120-H instead.
-It is significantly easier to accomplish, though it does come with prerequisites.
+If you dislike Form 1120, under section 528 of the IRC, you can choose to file Form 1120H instead.
+It is significantly easier to accomplish, though it does come with homeowners association tax filing requirements.
 Your HOA can only file this form if it fits the following qualifications:

 If by the end of the year, you find that your HOA earned more money than usual, you can choose to roll it over to the next year.
 That effectively allows you to delay or altogether avoid paying taxes on that extra income.
 To roll income over, most associations require a board vote, though it is best to check your own governing documents for the process.

 By rolling your income over to the following year, you can take advantage of the Ruling 70-604.
 Under this ruling, the IRS will consider the rollover as a constructive return of capital to association members.
 Aside from avoiding taxes, another benefit of a rollover is compensation.
 If in the future, your HOA makes less money than anticipated, you can use the rolled over income to make up for the losses.
 In fact, you can even do this process over and over again forever.